 The east wing upper floor was occupied by the brothers’ bedroom, or the dormitory.
 It probably occupied most of the space of the east wing and was connected directly to the southern transept, where by means of night stairs brothers went to evening prayers.
 Mostly, dormitories on both sides were illuminated by small windows, which corresponded to individual sleeping places, although in Sulejów the cells occupied only one side, above the cloister.
 The mattresses since the 12th / 13th century were separated by wooden or half-timbered walls creating separate cabins, sometimes obscured by curtains, but always leaving the passage through the center of the dormitory.
 On the southern side of the wing, at the end of the dormitory, there were usually passages to the latrines, located on the first floor, above the sewer.

 The cloister surrounding the courtyard was 5 meters wide and from the 15th century it was covered with a rib vault, which replaced the earlier wooden ceiling based on stone corbels.
 In the middle of the inner courtyard, herbs and vegetables were grown, it was also a place of rest, while the cloisters were used to communicate between the abbey’s rooms without the need to go outside.
+Moreover, they were a place of rest, contemplation, learning and performing certain rituals.

 The southern wing measuring 35 x 8 meters was built only in the first half of the 16th century.
 It housed the refectory and the abbot’s apartment.
 The west wing formed in the same period was fully equipped with barrel vaulted cellars, was 24 meters long and 7 meters wide.
 It housed, among others, the monastery gate and probably the lay brother’s rooms and reached the south-west corner of the church.
 Probably from the sixteenth century also came a Small Monastery, i.e. a single-track series of small rooms measuring approximately 35 x 10 meters, running parallel to the east wing and separated from it by a narrow courtyard.
 A row of these rooms was interrupted by the passage leading from the courtyard to the outside.
 A much longer building with large rooms ran from the day room to the east, along the Pilica escarpment.
 It housed, inter alia, the abbot’s chambers with a private chapel in the south, the monks’ cells on the west, a scriptorium and a library, and from the east economic buildings.